 The Team Behind This Site

 Right now, we are a team of two girls (and hopefully growing soon)!

 Angie has 10 years of baking experience and started her own home baking business as a side hustle.
 She was born in Hong Kong, raised in Shenzhen, and spent a big chunk of her life in Canada.
 If you’re ever looking for her, she is probably there whisking vigorously away in the kitchen.

 Michelle has been a lover of sweets since day one.
 This led her on a self-taught baking journey starting at the age of 13.
 She grew up in sunny Southern California.
 Since she was a young girl, she has always had an affinity for sweets.
 She started watching the cooking channel when she was just 7 years old.
 This sparked a passion in her to start cooking and baking.

 Now, she loves creating four-course meals, paying extra close attention to the dessert menu.
 She loves to surprise her loved ones and guests with some out-of-the-box treats that are as tasty as they are beautiful.
 She can’t wait to share some of her top baking tips and tricks so that you, too, can become a baker right in your very own kitchen – like her!

 What You’ll Learn Here

-As I mentioned above, the goal of this site is to provide you with information that will help you no matter where you’re at in your baking journey.
+The goal of this site is to provide you with information that will help you no matter where you’re at in your baking journey.
 It isn’t a page dedicated strictly to recipes, equipment, or answering questions – but I’ll explore all of that and many other aspects of baking.